emdupre/UNIQUE-Community-Calendar/README.md

-# The UNIQUE Community Calendar
+# UNIQUE Community Calendar

-The UNIQUE Community Calendar is a crowd-sourced resource for events occurring in and around Québec that feature machine learning, artificial antelligence, and neuroscience&mdash;
+The UNIQUE Community Calendar is a coommunity-powered resource for events occurring in and around Québec that feature machine learning, artificial antelligence, and neuroscience&mdash;
 and especially work at their intersection.